Average Pell Grant and 2026 Maximum Amount

 How Many People Receive Pell Grants?

-The number and percentage of students receiving Pell Grants has declined in recent years.
-From 2010-2014, roughly half of undergraduates attending college received Pell Grant assistance to help pay for tuition.
+Additionally, roughly half of undergraduates attending college received Pell Grant assistance to help pay for tuition from 2010-2014.
 By 2022, that rate dropped to 39%.

 Average Pell Grant Amount

-The average Pell Grant amount has increased since the program has existed.
+The average Pell Grant amount has increased throughout the years.
 However, it has not kept up with the pace of college tuition inflation.

 Pell Grant Awards by Income Level